MapsPeople/docs/src/map/simple-map-web.md

 ---
-title: Create a Simple Map with MapsIndoors
+title: Create a Map for Web
 eleventyNavigation:
-  title: Simple Map
+  parent: map
-  parent: web-v4-guides
+  key: map-simple-map-web
-  key: Create a Simple Map with MapsIndoors
+  title: Create a Map for Web
-  order: 200
+  order: 50
 ---

 ## Overview